israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  The conditional (ternary) operator is an operator to use for conditional as expression, it frequently used as a shortcut for the `if` statement.
  And it's the only operator that takes three operands.

+ If condition is true, the operator returns the value of expr1; otherwise, it returns the value of expr2.

 **_Syntax_**
 > condition ? expr1 : expr2